Avaiga/taipy-getting-started/step_09/ReadMe.md

 selected_scenario = None
 ```

-Beside adding to the Markdown the new scenario selector, we also add a new 'Create new scenario' button.
+Beside adding to the Markdown the new scenario selector, we also add a new "Create new scenario" button.
 This button
 calls the `create_scenario()` function.
 So, now each time we modify the parameters (*day*, *max_capacity*,
-*n_prediction*) we will create a new scenario upon clicking on this 'Create new scenario' button.
+*n_prediction*) we will create a new scenario upon clicking on this "Create new scenario" button.

 ```python
 scenario_manager_page = page + """